dtempx/syphonx/documentation/faq.md

+# What does SyphonX stand for?
+**Syphon** stands for *syphoning* data from the web, and **X** stands for *anywhere*.
+We don't like the term *scraping* by the way because scraping hurts.

-# How do selectors work?
+# How do SyphonX templates work?
-SyphonX selectors are based on jQuery and expressed using the `"$"` property in a SyphonX template.
+A SyphonX template determines what data is extracted from the HTML and how to shape the resulting output.
+Data is extracted using jQuery which is expressed using the `"$"` property as shown below.

 ```
 {